fearlessfrog/MSFS_Universal_Announcer/README.md

 ## ⚖️ License & Disclaimer

-This application is provided free of charge.
-The software does not include any copyrighted sound files - users must obtain compatible sound files separately.
+This free software is provided "as is" without warranty.
+No copyrighted sound files included - users must obtain compatible files separately.
+For educational/entertainment purposes only.
+Users are responsible for compliance and assume all risks.

 This app is in no way associated, approved or condoned by FenixSim Ltd, Navigraph or FSDreamTeam.